-- Line I tested an anomalous area up to 750 metres wide and 600 metres long with termite and soil values ranging from 102 parts per billion (ppb) to 588 ppb gold; target area lies in a magnetic low embayment along the magnetic trend which may represent a large hydrothermal alteration zone; - Line 2 tested a target area up to 400 metres wide by 800 metres long with termite and soil values ranging from 52 ppb to 499 ppb gold; target area lies approximately 1,000 metres to the south of the line 1 target area and along the same interpreted mineralized structure; - Line 3 lies approximately 500 metres to the south and west of line 2 target area; drill fence to test an interpreted, approximately 1,200-metre-long, parallel mineralization trend across a 425-metre wide target area with termite and soil values ranging from 127 ppb to 675 ppb gold. - Line 7 lies approximately 250 metres to the south of line I target area; designed to test the Line I anomaly.
+- Line 2 tested a target area up to 400 metres wide by 800 metres long with termite and soil values ranging from 52 ppb to 499 ppb gold; target area lies approximately 1,000 metres to the south of the line 1 target area and along the same interpreted mineralized structure; - Line 3 lies approximately 500 metres to the south and west of line 2 target area; drill fence to test an interpreted, approximately 1,200-metre-long, parallel mineralization trend across a 425-metre wide target area with termite and soil values ranging from 127 ppb to 675 ppb gold. - Line 7 lies approximately 250 metres to the south of line I target area; designed to test the Line I anomaly.

 Drill fences at Moussala North were designed to test three strong anomalous gold trends.
 These anomalies are well defined and appear to be associated with a strong, northeast-trending structure that is semi-parallel to, and west of, the Siribaya structure.
 The three drill fences range from 225 metres to 275 metres wide with termite and soil values ranging up to 16,000 ppb gold.
-Two of the drill fences crossed over artisanal mining areas that are currently being mined.